 The busiest time of the year for retailers is almost here—Black Friday and Cyber Monday are only a couple of weeks away.
-While this year has been anything but typical, the starting pistols of the offline and online shopping seasons are still taking place as scheduled on November 27 and November 30, respectively, and retailers around the world are scrambling to find ways to meet the new era of holiday shopping.
+The starting pistols of the offline and online shopping seasons are on November 26 and November 29, respectively, and retailers around the world are working to find ways to meet the new era of holiday shopping.

 Unlike previous Black Fridays and Cyber Mondays, using data from past years might not be the most reliable source of information in a year where the world economy has been turned on its head.
 This doesn’t mean you should completely forget about your data, but you should still be ready for anything during the year’s most unpredictable sales marathon.

 Some things, however, can still be used as predictors for this year’s behavior.
 Online sales are still predicted to account for a huge part of holiday shopping.
 According to eMarketer, almost 19% of 2021 holiday sales will come from eCommerce.

 Does this mean you should close up shop and focus exclusively on your online sales?
 No, but it does emphasize the importance of implementing an omnichannel strategy that will give customers the flexibility they are looking for this season.
 If you haven’t started preparing, it’s time to get your sales strategy up to speed to make the most of this unpredictably unique shopping season.

 - Embrace social media

 - Choose the best items for discounts

 - Stagger sales and discounts

 - Step up your customer support

 Get everything you need to sell in store and online